brentlintner/linus/TRACKER.md

 * Support text to speech output for responses
 * Show better progress bars, notably when writing a file (extract from file or diff the line and compare to current version)
 * Be able to see the git history of a file (useful when able to actually commit?)
+    * Have the concept of "Git Blame" mapping to conversation fingerprint points
 * Consider using advanced APIs like function calling and search grounding
 * Have privacy confirmation for file system integration, and other sensitive data or destructive operations
 * Have extra security confirmation for file system integration, terminal commands run, injection/MITM attacks, heuristics and other sensitive data or destructive operations